jomarcardoso/caderninho-de-receitas/db/README.md

 docker exec -it caderninho-db pg_dump -U admin caderninho > backup/full_db.sql
 ```

-Backup in CSV to use for Machine Learning.
+Backup in CSV/TSV to use for Machine Learning.

 ```sh
 # english